-The complete archive of the NZVJ (65 years of peer-reviewed veterinary science) is available online in fully indexed and searchable format on SciQuest.
+The complete archive of the NZVJ (over 65 years of peer-reviewed veterinary science) is available online in fully indexed and searchable format on SciQuest.

-The 2017 Impact Factor (from Clarivate Analytics) for the NZVJ has increased to 1.529, and the NZVJ is ranked 38/140 of all veterinary science journals.
+The 2018 Impact Factor (from Clarivate Analytics) for the NZVJ is 1.345, and the NZVJ is ranked 45/141 of all veterinary science journals.
+The 5-year impact factor is 1.586.
 The impact factor is a measure of the number of citations in a given year to articles published in the NZVJ in the previous two years, and is one metric used for comparison of peer-reviewed journals.

-A new Virtual Special issue, covering infectious diseases of companion animals is now available.
+The latest Virtual Special issue, covering wildlife diseases in New Zealand is now available.
 All articles are currently free to download and can be found here.

 Sign up for the latest news from the NZVJ here.

 - To be the flagship publication of the New Zealand Veterinary Association (NZVA), publishing evidence-based research by veterinary clinicians and animal scientists.